 Among many other options, you could find yourself investigating heavy metal pollution in Bangladesh, monitoring the ecological effects of decommissioning oil and gas activity in the North Sea, exploring the electrical behaviour of plant roots, considering the social factors shaping food security among smallholder farms in Ghana, or researching forest ecology in Brazil.

-Every year we ask each of our hundreds of academics, scientists and researchers to submit ideas for projects that they would be interested in supervising.
+Every year we ask each of our approximately 100 academic staff to submit ideas for projects that they would be interested in supervising.
 The result is perhaps the most comprehensive array of research opportunities open to Masters students anywhere in the world.